joshpoduska/MNIST-Fashion/README.md

-Fork This Project In Order to Run It Yourself

-There are several ipynb and py files under the Files section to the left. vgg-cnn-tf-1-4.ipynb and vgg-cnn-tf-1-4.py can be used with an instance and environment that support TensorFlow 1.4.
-I suggest opening vgg-cnn-tf-1-4.ipynb first and exploring the code interactively.
-After that, you can try out "runs" in Domino.
-To do so, go to the Runs area on the left.
-Once there, click on Runs near the top of the screen.
-A text box will popup.
-Enter "vgg-cnn-tf-1-4.py 0" to run vgg-cnn-tf-1-4.py with no data augmentation epochs to run.
-Running "vgg-cnn-tf-1-4.py 5" will run the script with 5 augmented epochs.
-When the run is done you can see all the results from the Runs section.
-You can view vgg-cnn-tf-1-4.py by clicking on Files to the left.

-*****************************************

 ## Benchmark Using Fashion MNIST

 #### [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) is the popular replacement for the handwritten digit MNIST dataset.
 It offers more of an accuracy challenge.
 Each image is an article of clothing and the goal is to correctly classify the images.